kiroro100700/ModVAR/readme.md

 ## DataDownload

 ---
-All predictions scores from ModVAR in this study can be downloaded from the `output/`directory and are presented in `tsv` or `tabix` format.
+All predictions scores from ModVAR in this study can be downloaded from the `output/`directory and are presented in both GRCh37 and GRCh38 versions.

-For scores in `tsv` format, the header contains 6 colums:Chr,Pos,Ref,Alt,Label,Score.
+For scores in `tsv` format, the header contains 6 columns:Chr,Pos,Ref,Alt,Label,Score.

 For scores in `tabix` format(ModVAR_COSMIC.score.gz and ModVAR_COSMIC.score.gz.tbi):
 ~~~
 #Use following command to get ModVAR scores for variants in COSMIC with tabix:
-tabix ModVAR_COSMIC.score.gz 1:10000000-20000000
+tabix GRCh37_ModVAR_COSMIC.score.gz 1:10000000-20000000
 ~~~

 ## Installation